tabpole/get-storage/docs/getting_started/install.md

 ## Flutter command

-you can also install "Get Storage" package using the Flutter command line tool.
+You can also install "Get Storage" package using the Flutter command line tool.
 To install the package, follow these steps:

 1. Open a terminal window and navigate to the root directory of your Flutter project.
 2. Run the following command: